 2021: Though far from a regular, Torres managed 13 goals in his first season at City, with Pep Guardiola increasingly using him as a central striker.

-2022: Torres became the first signing of the Xavi era at Barcelona, who paid €55m to bring him to Camp Nou, and he has wasted little time in getting up to speed.
+2022: Torres became the first signing of the Xavi era at Barcelona, who paid €55m to bring him to Camp Nou, and he managed to score seven goals before the end of the campaign.

 #11 Ryan Sessegnon | Fulham

 2019: After hitting 15 goals during Fulham's 2017-18 Championship campaign, the 'new Gareth Bale' was finding defences a little more difficult to breeze through in the Premier League, but had still become the first player born in the 2000s to score in England's top flight.

 2020: Having joined Tottenham for £25m in the summer of 2019, Sessegnon made just 12 appearances in his first season at Spurs, and was loaned to Hoffenheim a year later in a bid to revive his career.